 - Athletes are expected to communicate all injuries to their event coach before going to the trainer.

-Good running shoes are a must.
+Good running shoes are a must!
 They help you stay injury free.
 Spikes are the only meet apparel not provided.
 They are not required, but will help your performance.
 Please dress for the weather.
 We will be outside, and you may want to bring clothing appropriate for the cold weather or rain.
+Consider dressing in layers.
+YOU MUST ALWAYS WEAR SWEAT PANTS TO WARM-UP IN!

-- Athletes will be issued team warm ups (top and bottom), a singlet, and meet shorts.
-They are for meets only.
+- Athletes will be issued team warm ups, a singlet, and meet shorts.
+They are for MEETS ONLY.
+You are not to wear uniforms or warm-ups to school or around the community.

 - Athletes should only handle equipment specific to their event.
-Even then, it should only be used when and how your event coach advises you.
+Even then, it should only be used when and how your even coach advises you.

-This is not a jogging club or exercise group: Do not come out for track solely to earn a PE credit (it will be the hardest credit you ever earn), to add a college application activity, or for general fitness.
+This is not a jogging club or exercise group: Do not come out for track solely to add a college application activity or for general fitness.

 Athletes will be encouraged to set short term goals and long term goals for the season.
-Set standards that will push yourself and better yourself.
-Goals should be realistic, specific (a time or mark), and progressive (build upon each other).
+If it is your first year, your goal may just be to learn technique; do not count on being a state champion your first year.
+Set standards that will push you and better yourself.
+Goals should be realistic, specific, and progressive.
 Make sure they are based on your training and fitness level at that time.
 Work with your event coach to set goals that are achievable.
-The head coach will meet with you to help you set goals.

 Both the boys and girls teams will also set team goals.
 Team goals give us a sense of unity and purpose.

-You will have to ask yourself if you are willing to make the commitment to achieve your goals and the team's goals.
-Are you willing to show up for practice each day to work hard?
+You will have to ask yourself if you are willing to make the commitment to achieve your goals and the team’s goals.
+Are you willing to show up for practice each day, to work hard, and LISTEN to your coaches?
 Are you willing to make sacrifices and go outside your comfort zone?
-Do you look for ways to better yourself and your teammates.
+Do you look for ways to better yourself and your teammates?
 If each person on the team does, we can reach our goals.